gramian/numerical-schemer.xyz/_posts/2022-07-20-matrico-f64vector.md

 but always iterates in order through the container.
 Here, I implemented `f64vector` versions of `for-each` and `for-each-index`, whose practical use lies in my case only in side-effect operations, like printing to terminal or writing to file.
+As a special case due to its importance for numerical algorithms, a specialized mapper is included, which maps a scalar and two vectors of the same dimensions to a new vector, where entries of the first vector are scaled by the scalar and added to the second vector.
+This operation is known in the [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Level_1) library as "axpy" - a (times) x plus y.

 * `(f64vector-map fun vec)` - Returns `f64vector` of elements of function argument applied to `f64vector` argument's elements.
 * `(f64vector-map fun vec wec)` - Returns `f64vector` of elements of function argument applied to `f64vector` arguments' elements.